 - Peterson's First Guide to Weather and Clouds by V. Schaefer and R. Peterson: A small field guide style resource with images and information.
 Perfect to bring along outside on an outdoor adventure.

-- Cloud photograph of each type of cloud
+- Real life photograph of each cloud type

 - Divides clouds into 3 groups: High Level Clouds, Mid-Level Clouds, and Low-Level Clouds